Friskygote/Issix-mod/README.md

 - Ace's Worldbuilding Mod - overwrites entire engineering floor, breaks the quest

 # Contributing
+The main repository for the project exists on https://git.frisk.space/Frisk/Issix-mod now while GitHub is a mirror, regardless, contributions are welcome on GitHub (and they will be merged into main project on my website).
+This is mainly done to protect the mod from potential future purge of adult content on large platform like GitHub.

 Certain interaction in BDCC community shook me up a little and I've decided to add a politically motivated requirement for contributing to this repo.

 I'll **not** take contributions from persons who **publicly or otherwise visibly condone a military conflict (wars), genocide or hatred towards any minority group**.
 I dislike making political requirement in software, but the fact is that I feel extremely uncomfortable working with people who call for any of those, the harms of one's doing affect real individuals.